boltops-tools/ufo/docs/_docs/quick-start-ec2.md

 ## Let's Go

 In a hurry?
 No sweat!
 Here's a quick start to using ufo that takes only a few minutes.
 For this example, we will use a Sinatra app from [tongueroo/demo-ufo](https://github.com/tongueroo/demo-ufo).
 The `ufo init` command sets up the ufo directory structure in your project.
 The `ufo ship` command deploys your code to an AWS ECS service.
 The `ufo ps` and `ufo scale` command shows you how to verify and scale additional containers.

     gem install ufo
     git clone https://github.com/tongueroo/demo-ufo.git demo
     cd demo
+    ECR_REPO=$(aws ecr create-repository --repository-name demo/sinatra | jq -r '.repository.repositoryUri')
+    ufo init --image $ECR_REPO
-    ufo init --image=tongueroo/demo-ufo # NOTE: use your own account ufo current --service demo-web
+    ufo current --service demo-web
     ufo ship
     ufo ps